7 Industrial IoT Startups Using AI to Monitor Machines

 Maana from Heaven

-Founded in 2012, Maana out of Silicon Valley is one of the better funded startups in the category at about $43.2 million.
-It also has some heavy hitters in its corner, including GE, Shell and Chevron.
+Founded in 2012, Maana out of Silicon Valley is one of the better-funded startups in the category at about $43.2 million.
+It also has some heavy hitters in its corner, including GE, Shell, and Chevron.
 Not surprisingly, its business leans heavily in the oil and gas industry.
 The insights through its Knowledge Platform aren’t just restricted to predicting when a pump might fail or who shot JR Ewing.
 In one case, for instance, Maana developed an application that helped its customer to forecast supply and demand for liquid natural gas (LNG) markets.
 The platform constantly sucks in data—including consumer LNG consumption, market data, consumer confidence, weather predictions, industrial production, and historical shipment data—and spits out real-time pricing for each market.

 Out of Sight

 We first covered Sight Machines last year in our Internet of Everything feature.
 Since then, the startup has raised even more money, to bring total funding up to about $30.5 million.
 A recent case study showed how its IIoT predictive analytics platform can make a big difference.
-Sight Machines was able to help a client, which manufactured pressure sensors and was experiencing huge amount of scrap waste, to save $500,000 in just three weeks.
+Sight Machines was able to help a client, which manufactured pressure sensors and was experiencing a huge amount of scrap waste, to save $500,000 in just three weeks.
 How?
 The San Francisco-based startup was able to automate data collection, pull in additional data sources, and provide the information that helped the customer track down the inefficiencies.

 Founded way back in 2011, New York-based Augury has raised $26 million for an IIoT solution that relies as heavily on hardware as software.
 Augury makes a gadget that attaches to commercial equipment such as refrigerators and heaters.
 The device records vibrations and ultrasonic sound and uploads it to Augury’s cloud service, where algorithms go to work to predict the health of the machine, according to a story in Wired.
 An app provides ongoing status reports and alerts before something is about to blow.